liferay/liferay-docs/develop/tutorials/articles/180-configuration/01-making-apps-configurable.markdown

 When an application is deployed to Liferay, it's common to need different configurations depending on the scope.
-That means having different configurations for a given application per virtual instance (a.k.a. company), site (a.k.a. group), or portlet instance. @product@ provides an easy way to achieve this with little effort through a new framework called the Configuration API that is based on the standard OSGi Configuration Admin API that we just showed in the previous section.
+That means having different configurations for a given application per virtual instance (a.k.a.
+Company), site (a.k.a.
+Group), or portlet instance. @product@ provides an easy way to achieve this with little effort through a new framework called the Configuration API that is based on the standard OSGi Configuration Admin API shown in the previous section.

 ### Using the Configuration Provider [](id=using-the-configuration-provider)